lamaseed/Embedded-Programming-Project/README.md

 **Iosif:**

-My contribution in this is the implementation of the user interface (Screen-funtions.c, LCD.c, MenuScreens.c).
+My contribution in this is the implementation of the user interface (Screen-functions.c, LCD.c, MenuScreens.c).

-Also I have done some conrtibutions to the UART.c about the communication.
-Mostly debbuging the code and reviewing it.
+Also I have done some contributions to the UART.c about the communication.
+Mostly debugging the code and reviewing it.

 **Panagiotis:**

-My contribution is the hardware setup, the UART communication and the implemantation of the control unit (main.c, UART.c,  CU.c).
+My contribution is the hardware setup, the UART communication and the implementation of the control unit (main.c, UART.c,  CU.c).

 I also contributed to the user interface (Screen-funtions.c, LCD.c, MenuScreens.c).
-Debbuging and reviewing the code.
+Debugging and reviewing the code.

 Some screenshots of the project:
 ![alt tag](https://github.com/iosifaras/Embedded-Programming-Project/blob/master/Screenshots/ARM%20board.png)